The First Workshop on Benchmarking and Expanding AI Multimodal Approaches at CVPR 2025

 BEAM2025

-Workshop location, Music City Center and Online (Hybrid) | Room TBD
+Workshop location, Music City Center and Online (Hybrid) | Room 202 C

 The event will feature discussions highlighting the evolution and future of multimodal AI benchmarks, exploring methodologies and their real-world applications.
 It will conclude with a dynamic panel discussion, offering insights into the challenges and solutions for creating robust multimodal benchmarks and fostering interdisciplinary collaboration and innovation in AI benchmarking standards.